JulienBalestra/enjoliver/README.md

     * lldp/aci-base
     * lldp/aci-debian

-* Store the POST discovery data inside a DB
-    * Etcd with ODM
-    * Real db cluster for Documents

 * Keep and history of each POST discovery
     * Real db cluster for Documents (capped)

 * Store the scheduling results in DB
-    * Real db cluster for Documents

 #### rkt stage for KVM-QEMU